MycroftAI/mimic1/README.md

   then work can continue on `development` for the next release.

 ##### Coding Style Requirements
   To keep the code in mimic coherent a simple coding style/guide is used.
+It should be noted that the current codebase as a whole does not meet some of these guidlines,this is a result of comming from the flite codebase.
+As different parts of the codebase are touched it is the hope that these inconsistancies will deminish as time goes on.

   **Indentation**: Each level of indentation is *4 spaces*.